 Start by downloading the Google Home app for your mobile device (if you haven't already) and make sure your Google Home devices are plugged in and turned on.

 Once that's done, open the app and tap "get started" - you'll then be able to follow the instructions within the app to set up the speakers and connect them to your account.
-If you get stuck, Google has a detailed list of instructions on the setup that's worth looking at.

 If this is your first time setting up a Google Home device, then we'd also suggest taking a look at our tips and tricks article to make the most of your initial setup.

 Repeat the process until all the devices are attached to your account and up and running.
 Then the real fun begins.

 One of the joys of the Google Home system is the ability to broadcast messages across devices in the home.
 This means that you can send voice messages from one of the smart speakers to all the other Google Home devices.
 We've covered how to set up broadcasting in a separate feature, but once setup is complete, it's really as simple as saying "OK Google, broadcast..." followed by the message you want to send.

 This functionality records a snippet of your voice which is then replayed on other the other devices around the house.
 It's worth noting that if people aren't expecting to hear the message they might be taken off guard, so it's worth ensuring you grab their attention first.
 "OK Google, broadcast listen up everyone, it's time for dinner" is bound to get feet dashing to the dinner table.